thehubbard/esa-pyxel/docs/source/background/yaml.rst

 their input arguments.
 The configuration file is loaded with the function :py:func:`~pyxel.load`.

+Despite the configuration file being human-readable and easy to understand, it is still possible to make mistakes that result in errors during the simulation.
+Therefore a configuration file validation process based on JSON schema13 is currently in development, which will further improve the user experience.

 Structure
 =========

-After the framework loads and validates the ``YAML`` file (with .yaml ot .yml extension), it creates :py:class:`~pyxel.detectors.Detector` and :py:class:`~pyxel.pipelines.DetectionPipeline` object(s) based on the ``YAML`` file with all the information needed for the framework to run the simulation.
+The file consists of three separate parts, each representing a class in Pyxel architecture.
+They define the running mode, the detector properties, and the pipeline - the models the user wants to apply.
+When the YAML configuration file is loaded, the nested dictionaries, lists, numbers, and strings are used to directly initialize the Pyxel classes.
+See examples below.

 The ``YAML`` configuration file of Pyxel is structured similarly to the architecture, so the Pyxel class hierarchy can be recognized in the group hierarchy of ``YAML`` files.

-The groups and subgroups of the ``YAML`` file create objects from the classes defined with their *class* arguments.
-During this process, classes get all the parameters as input arguments defined within the group or subgroup.

 Running mode
 ------------